1.0 What is Companion Planting

-If your soil pH is above 7 (alkaline), you can add few cups of peat moss, pine needles or dry tree leaves.
+If your soil pH is above 7 (alkaline), you can add a few cups of peat moss, pine needles, or dry tree leaves.
 An additional option is adding sulfur.
 Retest the soil and repeat until you get the levels you want.

 Target specific areas

 Different plants might require different pH, so you can change the pH on different parts of your soil, according to their needs.

 3.0 What Should I Group Together? + Example Companion Groups

 Asparagus grows better surrounded by nasturtiums, marigolds, parsley, and basil.